• Skip to primary navigation

 Roughing up the Potatoes after draining them, makes for gorgeous crunchy edges.

-You can add 1 - 2 tbsp of Plain Flour or Semolina to the Potatoes before you shake them and add them to the hot oil in the oven.
+You can add 1 - 2 tablespoon of Plain Flour or Semolina to the Potatoes before you shake them and add them to the hot oil in the oven.

 Drying